MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-Mailbox.md

 ### -UserPrincipalName
 This parameter is available only in on-premises Exchange.

 The UserPrincipalName parameter specifies the logon name for the user account.
-The UPN uses an email address format \<username\>@\<domain\>.
-Typically, the \<domain\> value is the domain where the user account resides.
+The UPN uses an email address format: `username@domain`.
+Typically, the domain value is the domain where the user account resides.

 ```yaml
 Type: String